 Professor, Director of Doctoral Studies

-I am a Visiting Professor in Design at the Politecnico di Milano and serve as a thesis advisor to Master's and PhD students at MIT, Cambridge University, Royal College of Art, and KAIST.
-I hold a PhD in Design (2008), MA in Design Futures (2001), and BA (Hons) in Product Design (1997).
-In 2013, aged just 38, I became the youngest person in England to be awarded a Full Professorship in Design.
+He is a Visiting Professor in Design at the Politecnico di Milano, and graduate student advisor at MIT, Cambridge University, Royal College of Art, and KAIST.
+He holds a PhD in Design (2008), MA in Design Futures (2001), and BA (Hons) in Industrial Design (1997).

 - Routledge Handbook of Sustainable Product Design (Routledge, 2017)

 - Emotionally Durable Design (Expanded Second Edition) (Routledge, 2015)

 - Designers, Visionaries & Other Stories (Earthscan, 2007)

 - Emotionally Durable Design (First Edition) (Earthscan, 2005)